Designing a Course with an AI Co-Designer

 2 The starting point

 I did not begin this project from zero.
-The 2025 Fall version of QM47400 was already a full-semester course (15 weeks, in-person, with quizzes, a Kaggle case competition, and a poster session).
+The 2025 Fall version of QM47400 was already a full-semester course I had designed and created myself (16 weeks, in-person, with quizzes, a Kaggle case competition, and a poster session).
 Three properties of that existing course mattered enormously when I brought Claude Code into the picture:

 - The course website was already a Quarto project.